paulofbarros/SALA-SafeLast-Analytics/ARCHITECTURE.md

 To ensure accuracy and safety, the algorithm will be tested in three stages:

-* **Phase A (Shadow Mode):** Back-testing with historical fleet data from Larvik to validate the algorithm's accuracy against real past incidents.
+* **Phase A (Shadow Mode):** Back-testing with historical fleet data from ek: "Larvik" to validate the algorithm's accuracy against real past incidents.
 * **Phase B (Controlled Pilot):** Deployment in 5 vehicles operating on the E18 corridor (Southern route), collecting real-time data for calibration.
 * **Phase C (Full Integration):** Launch of the BI portal for fleet managers and integration with HR systems for HMS (Health, Safety, and Environment) monitoring.